Research and references about pets, climate and insects

 University of California Los Angeles (UCLA)

 At petgood we are committed to leave no pawprints behind; sustainability is one of our core philosophies.
 There is a growing global demand for consumable protein sources by both humans and animals.
 Insects represent a highly sustainable protein source, as they have a favourable feed conversion efficiency, and can be reared on organic side streams (i.e. organic plant and grain waste products).
-They produce 94% less greenhouse emissions, and utilize 93% less land, 92% less feed and 80% less water in comparison to beef (see sources below).
+They produce 94% less greenhouse emissions, and utilize 93% less land, 92% less feed and 80% less water in comparison to beef.
 This makes our insect-based dog food a sustainable and healthy alternative for our companion animals.
-Full overview of insects’ sustainability profile compared to traditional meat sources can be found on our planet benefits page.

 Sustainability assessment of the insect meal used in our feed